 B-5 rehabilitation planning meetings

-Some doctors say, “I did not train to be a specialist just to go to meetings.”
+Rehabilitation planning meetings are central to rehabilitation, but some specialists say, “I did not train to be a specialist just to attend meetings.”
+Why are they essential?
 Rehabilitation is, above all else, a team activity, and the team, not any individual, collects, collates, and uses the information to arrive at a formulation and develop a plan.
-Every person contributes knowledge and, crucially, different ideas and perspectives so that the team arrives at the best understanding possible.
+Every person contributes knowledge and, crucially, different ideas and perspectives so the team arrives at the best possible understanding.
 Then, when planning what to do, each person also contributes ideas and questions the assumptions of others.
-The doctor is a vital team member and can contribute information and ideas.
-A rehabilitation expert from any profession needs knowledge and skills about how to contribute and how to run a meeting effectively.
-Meetings are resource-intense; a good session, well run, is productive and can justify the resources but bad meetings undoubtedly waste resources.
+Each professional is a vital team member and can contribute information and ideas.
+A rehabilitation expert from any profession needs knowledge and skills about contributing and running a meeting effectively.
+Meetings are resource-intense; a good, well-run session is productive and can justify the resources, but bad meetings undoubtedly waste resources.
 Training in meetings, especially rehabilitation planning meetings, could hugely improve effectiveness.
+Some aspects of this competency are covered elsewhere on this site.

 Table of Contents

-Complex problems are much better solved by multi-disciplinary teams, whether fighting a battle, building a hospital, or organising a national conference.
-Rehabilitation problems are usually complex, defined by the many interacting factors involved and the non-linear relationships between the variables involved.
+Multidisciplinary teams are much better able to solve complex problems, whether fighting a battle, building a hospital, or organising a national conference.
+Rehabilitation problems are usually complex, defined by the many interacting factors and the non-linear relationships between the variables involved.

 A group of people with different areas of knowledge and skill is superior because each person will contribute information and ideas that others will not have.
 However, the main superiority of a team arises from the discussions and debates between team members as they question and clarify statements made by other people.
 Respectful, challenging conversations often advance understanding and generate new ideas, leading to a better formulation and plan.